 by: Austin James

 The man managed to find (logistically speaking) the worst possible location in the mud pit; too far from the center to gather any real moisture for rehydration, yet also too far from the edge to avoid getting stuck.
-I say ‘man’ because whatever it was, it appeared to be male…but I’m not an expert on these things.
-Mans are intriguing creatures anyway.
-Historians said they use to be bigshots once, which added to my curiosity.
-This one, imprisoned in muck and roasting in the sun, happened to be the first I could observe up close.
+I say ‘man’ because whatever it was, it appeared to be male… but I’m not an expert on these things.
+Mans are

 I’d been having dreams where I tried to scurry for shade only to find the sand too slick, too deep, and no matter how fast I scuttled I could barely move.
 Almost as if my thin, green tail weighed as much as a rattlesnake.
-I presumed the muddy mammal knew exactly how that felt—it would’ve loved to dash around at that particular moment if it could.
+I presumed the muddy mammal knew exactly how that felt—

 As the sun slithered across the sky, I watched as the primate’s hairless flesh shrunk and cracked into a thousand peeling pieces.